Meet the Team

 Shannon Oda, PhD

-Dr. Shannon Oda is a principal investigator at the Ben Towne Center for Childhood Cancer Research.
+Dr. Shannon Oda is a principal investigator at the Ben Towne Center for Childhood Cancer and Blood Disorders Research.
 Her lab develops engineering strategies that enable T cells to overcome obstacles in the tumor microenvironment and mount a more powerful, durable and sustained attack on cancer cells.

 Read about the Oda Lab.